 The IT industry generally works within a similar spectrum of data, software, hardware, and networks.
 However, processes and requirements will differ from one sector to another.
 Such needs often require IT companies and personnel that specialises in specific fields.
 Every industry also has particular compliance requirements and regulations to meet.

 Thus, it would be sensible to select MSPs with relevant experience in the business sector you are in.
 They know the regulations your business has to meet and guarantee compliance.
-For example, an MSP specialising in the health sector will know the need to satisfy the health insurance portability and accountability act (HIPAA) provisions.
+For example, an MSP specializing in the health sector will know the need to satisfy the health insurance portability and accountability act (HIPAA) provisions.

 Partnering with MSPs that are experienced in your business sector can also guide you if some new rules and technologies for business growth.
 Choosing a provider with industry experience is also helpful in training your team members.
-Thus, you can save costs from hiring an outside trainer.
+Thus, you can save costs by hiring an outside trainer.

 5. Examine Reputation And Market Presence